liferay/liferay-docs/developer/appdev/articles/03-service-builder/04-business-logic-with-service-builder/02-creating-local-services/04-implementing-an-update-method.markdown

 Refer to the example method above as you follow the steps to create your own `update*` method.

-### Step 1: Declare an update method with parameters for updating the entity
+### Step 1: Declare an Update Method with Parameters for Updating the Entity

 Create a public method for updating your application's entity.